Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~

 The :object:`provider` objects are meant to indicate links to an "Index meta-database" hosted by database providers.
-The intention is to be able to auto-discover all providers of OPTiMaDe implementations.
+The intention is to be able to auto-discover all providers of OPTIMADE implementations.

 A list of known providers can be retrieved as described in section `Database-Provider-Specific Namespace Prefixes`_.
 This section also describes where to find information for how a provider can be added to this list.